-AVP is an international volunteer progam that enables participants to deal with potentially violent situations in new and creative ways.
+AVP is an international volunteer program that enables participants to deal with potentially violent situations in new and creative ways.

-New Foundations is a sponsored project under the Colorado Nonprofit Development Center.
-CNDC, a Colorado 501 (c) (3) tax-exempt organization, provides New Foundations audit, accounting, insurance, payroll, financial management and technical assistance.
+AVP Colorado is a sponsored project under the Colorado Nonprofit Development Center.
+CNDC, a Colorado 501 (c) (3) tax-exempt organization, provides AVP Colorado’s audit, accounting, insurance, payroll, financial management and technical assistance.

 - Louisa Schlieben – Louisa Schlieben, board chair, is a client centered advocate specializing in family conflict and the intersection between domestic and criminal law.
 Louisa was an attorney with the Office of the Colorado State Public Defenders, where she received exceptional training and tried over a dozen cases to juries.
 Prior to moving to Colorado, she worked with the Public Defender Agency in Fairbanks, Alaska, and with the Legal Aid Society in New York City.
 Louisa’s approach to the criminal justice system is grounded in the time she spent with the Innocence Project in New York City.
 While under the direction of legendary litigators Barry Scheck and Peter Neufeld, she observed the underlying causes of wrongful convictions, fought to exonerate innocent people convicted of horrible crimes, and came to realize what a tremendous responsibility and honor it is to be an attorney.